-Nigel Pearson's rock-bottom side had its winless run extended to 12 matches as the hosts continued their fine season with a fourth win from their last five Premier League outings.
+Nigel Pearson's rock-bottom side had their winless run extended to 12 matches as the hosts continued their fine season with a fourth win from their last five Premier League outings.

 With the unchanged sides on starkly contrasting runs of form recently, West Ham unsurprisingly made the brighter start with Carroll twice threatening in the air early on.

-Diafra Sakho was next to come close, firing Kevin Nolan's through ball wide before Leicester grew into the game and forced a number of dangerous crosses.
+Diafra Sakho was next to go close, firing Kevin Nolan's throughball wide before Leicester grew into the game and forced a number of dangerous crosses.

-Despite Jamie Vardy and Riyad Mahrez showcasing pace and trickery, Leicester was unable to fashion clear-cut chances with Carroll spurning the first real opportunity of the game after 23 minutes.
+Despite Jamie Vardy and Riyad Mahrez showcasing pace and trickery, Leicester were unable to fashion clear-cut chances with Carroll spurning the first real opportunity of the game after 23 minutes.

 The towering striker met Stewart Downing's cutback inside the area but blazed over from close range under pressure from Marcin Wasilewski.

-West Ham deservedly led at the break, but Carroll surely had Allardyce worried early in the second half when he went over on an ankle when closing down Konchesky before stumbling into the photographers' section at the side of the pitch.
+West Ham deservedly led at the break however Carroll will have had Allardyce worried early in the second half when he went over on an ankle when closing down Konchesky before stumbling into the photographers' section at the side of the pitch.

-He was able to continue, though, and watched on soon after as Downing curled home West Ham's second — the England man taking Sakho's knockdown in his stride before sweeping home his fourth Premier League goal of the season.
+However, he was able to continue and watched on soon after as Downing curled home West Ham's second - the England man taking Sakho's knockdown in his stride before sweeping home his fourth Premier League goal of the season.

-Substitutes David Nugent and Leonardo Ulloa both brought smart saves from Adrian late, but a comeback failed to materialize, with Leicester left with work to do to arrest its slump as it perilously sits in last place at Christmas.
+Substitutes David Nugent and Leonardo Ulloa both brought smart saves from Adrian late on but a comeback failed to materialise, with Leicester left with work to do to arrest their slump as they perilously sit bottom at Christmas.